-Sally Rugg: I can’t forget the trauma
+Sally Rugg: I can’t neglect the trauma

-Anna Brown: Now there is no turning back
+Anna Brown: Now there is no turning back again

 Alex Greenwich: The momentum is unstoppable